 #4.
 Kuvings Whole Slow Juicer B6000s – Best Compact Juicer

-One thing that you will find when you start looking for high-quality masticating juicers is that they can get pretty expensive.
+One thing that you will find when you start looking for high-quality cold press juicers is that they can get pretty expensive.
 Both home and professional models are significantly more expensive than traditional centrifugal juicers, but they are healthier, last longer, and certainly worth the expense.
-One of the juicers known for being both extremely sturdy and portable is the Kuvings B6000S.
+One of the slow masticating juicers known for being both extremely sturdy and portable is the Kuvings B6000S.

 This vertically oriented juicer measures 9” x 8.2” x 17.6” and weighs just over 14 pounds.
-Finding enough benchtop space won’t be an issue with this juicer, which is the most compact unit on this list.
-It’s easy to move around, and you can squeeze it more easily into a small apartment kitchen or college dorm room than any other juicer on this list.
+Finding enough benchtop space won’t be an issue with this slow juicer, which is the most compact unit on this list.
+It’s easy to move around, and you can squeeze it more easily into a small apartment kitchen or college dorm room than any other press juicer on this list.

-With a wide feed chute of 3 inches, you will have less pre-chopping to do and can quickly make juice from larger pieces of food – something that many experienced juicing fanatics appreciate.
+With a wide feed chute of 3 inches, you will have less pre-cutting to do and can quickly make juice from larger pieces of food – something that many experienced juicing fanatics appreciate.

 The Kuvings B6000S operates at a low extraction speed of 60 RPM.
 This helps to ensure that all of the possible nutrients are extracted from the food and that oxidation is kept to a minimum.
-This low extraction speed also means that it operates quieter than other juicers.
-There is very little noise or vibration which is important if you are making juice in the morning while the rest of your family is sleeping.
+This low extraction speed also means that it operates quieter than most other masticating cold press juicers (though not as quiet as the Hurom HP).
+There is very little noise or vibration which is important if you’re making juice in the morning while the rest of your family is sleeping.

-This juicer comes equipped with a 240 W motor that is one of most powerful of all the masticating juicers and should pose no trouble to even the toughest, most fibrous fruits and vegetables.
+This press juicer comes equipped with a 240 W motor that is one of most powerful of all the slow masticating juicers and should pose no trouble to even the toughest, most fibrous fruits and vegetables (think celery and wheatgrass).
 You will also get a sorbet attachment, a cleaning tool, a smart cap for combining juices, and full instructions.

 In addition to making fresh juices, you’ll also be able to whiz up sorbets, smoothies, baby food and nut milks.
-Pretty versatile for such a compact machine.
+Pretty versatile for such a compact juicing machine.